cris1618/Cristian-Del-Gobbo-Portfolio/README.md

 # Cristian Del Gobbo Portfolio

 ## About Me
-I am a passionate data science student pursuing a double major in Data Science and Mathematics, with a minor in Business Administration.
+I am a passionate data science student pursuing a triple major in Mathematics, Data Science & Computer Science with a minor in Business Administration.
 My academic and professional journey has equipped me with a strong foundation in analytical thinking, problem-solving, and technical expertise.

 ## Education
 ### Lyon College